raykroeker/thinkparity/product/ophelia/README.txt

 interest of Hamlet.
 She is a loyal and duitiful daughter, who obeys her father's instruction to "lock herself from [Hamlet's] resort."

+    The ophelia product is the local (client side) product that manages the user's containers; documents; and profile.

 Build Tools:
     1. The Apache Ant Project:   1.6.5   http://ant.apache.org